keystonejs/keystone/packages/server-side-graphql-client/README.md

 });
 ```

-There are three key differences between `keystone.executeGraphQL` and `createItem` (and other functions from this package):
+There are three key differences between `context.graphql.raw` and `createItem` (and other functions from this package):

 1. If there is an error, `createItem` will be thrown as an exception, rather than providing the error as a return value.
 2. `createItem` runs with _access control disabled_.
 This is suitable for use cases such as seeding data or other server side scripts where the query is triggered by the system, rather than a specific user.
 This can be controlled with the `context` option.